 Parents of autistic children surely have one thing to say, “He isn’t giving us a hard time.
 He is having a hard time.”

 No child on the autism spectrum is trying to behave differently.
 Like other kids, autistic children want to play.
 They too want to have fun.
 Knowing that these children are special individuals also means it is constant that you need to use the genes, the environment, and the world around them to play important roles.

 Autism affects a child’s development in different ways.
 While there is much more to learn about this complicated condition, don’t wait.
-Do your part which is to love and understand your special child.
+Do your part in loving and understanding a special child.
 The question is what are the best toys for kids with autism and how are you able to pick what helps entertain them best.